soniox/speech-to-text-web/README.md

 ##### `keepAlive`

-When set to `true`, automatically sends a keepalive message (`{"type": "keepalive"}`) every 15 seconds during active sessions.
+When set to `true`, automatically sends a keepalive message (`{"type": "keepalive"}`) at regular intervals during active sessions.
 This prevents the WebSocket connection from timing out during periods of silence (e.g., when using client-side voice activity detection, during pauses in speech, or when temporarily pausing audio streaming).

 **Default:** `false`